timheilman/scorebridge-cloud/README.md

 ### Using NPM

 - Run `npm i` to install the project dependencies
+- Run `npx run package` to package into ./.serverless
-- Run `npx sls deploy` to deploy this stack to AWS
+- Run `npx run deploy` to deploy this stack to AWS

 ### Updating graphql-based typescript types